Whyzanet/WhyzaGC/README.md

 Tested on Arduino IDE 1.8.19 and ESP8266Boards 3.0.2/ESP32 Arduino on Ubuntu Linux desktop 20.04 with both Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2

-At the top of the ino file are the variables that will need changing for your specific enviroment.
+At the top of the ino file are the variables that will need changing for your specific environment.

 Input is via 5 button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.